pdr3392/rentalx/README.md

 **FR**

-Should be allowed to register a car's specification;
+The application should be able to register a car's specification;
-Should be allowed to list all specifications;
+The application should be able to list all specifications;
-Should be allowed to list all cars.
+The application should be able to list all cars.

 **BR**

-Should not be allowed to register a specification for a non-registred car;
+The application should not be able to register a specification for a non-registred car;
-Should not be allowed to register an already registered specification for a car;
+The application should not be able to register an already registered specification for a car;
 Only administrator users should be allowed to register a new specification.

 #Car's image register

 **FR**

-Should be allowed to register a car's image;
+The application should be able to register a car's image;
-Should be allowed to list all cars.
+The application should be able to list all cars.

 **NFR**

-Utilizar o multer para upload dos arquivos.
+Use multer to upload files.

 **BR**